usnistgov/jarvis_leaderboard/docs/index.md

         5. Then follow the instructions for "Adding model benchmarks to existing dataset"

         Notes:
+            A new benchmark must be linked with a peer-reviewed article and must have a DOI to ensure a minimum quality assurance for the data.
             We recommend adding your large dataset in Figshare or similar repository and then integrate it in [JARVIS-Tools](https://jarvis-tools.readthedocs.io/en/master/databases.html)
             We also recommend to use JARVIS-Tools for generating dataset/models/benchmarks which can help us maintain the benchmark for long term.
             Methods used for generating the data and referece are given below: